Homital/docs/docs/guide/user-guide/README.md

 ![Micro-USB connection](../assets/homital-light-micro-usb.jpg)

 Notice that some versions of Homital-Light have two Micro-USB female ports.
 If that's the case, use the one that has a rectangular chip labelled `WCH CH340G` soldered next to it, the chip is shown below.
 You can also see this chip on the PCB in the picture above.
+(Note that the other micro-USB port can be used to power the device)

 ![CH340](../assets/ch340.png)